awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootconntords.md

 + aws:executeAwsApi \- Gets information about the DB instance\.
 + aws:executeAwsApi \- Gets information about the DB instance network ACLs\.
 + aws:executeAwsApi \- Gets the DB instance subnet CIDR\.
-+ aws:executeAwsApi \- Gets information about the Amazon EC2 instance\.
++ aws:executeAwsApi \- Gets information about the EC2 instance\.
-+ aws:executeAwsApi \- Gets information about the Amazon EC2 instance network ACLs\.
++ aws:executeAwsApi \- Gets information about the EC2 instance network ACLs\.
-+ aws:executeAwsApi \- Gets information about the security groups associated with the Amazon EC2 instance\.
++ aws:executeAwsApi \- Gets information about the security groups associated with the EC2 instance\.
 + aws:executeAwsApi \- Gets information about the security groups associated with the DB instance\.
-+ aws:executeAwsApi \- Gets information about the route tables associated with the Amazon EC2 instance\.
++ aws:executeAwsApi \- Gets information about the route tables associated with the EC2 instance\.
-+ aws:executeAwsApi \- Gets information about the main route table associated with the Amazon VPC for the Amazon EC2 instance\.
++ aws:executeAwsApi \- Gets information about the main route table associated with the Amazon VPC for the EC2 instance\.
 + aws:executeAwsApi \- Gets information about the route tables associated with the DB instance\.
 + aws:executeAwsApi \- Gets information about the main route table associated with the Amazon VPC for the DB instance\.
 + aws:executeScript \- Evaluates security group rules\.